NaveenRudra/Diabetes_Prediction/README.md

     ├── Webapp             <- this holds all the files needed for web app rendering ├── app.py             <- this holds all the code about flask app │
+    ├── metrics.json       <- this holds the information on metrics
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module